noyonict/odoo-sale-operating-unit/README.rst

 Maintainers
 ~~~~~~~~~~~

-This module is maintained by the OCA.
+This main module is maintained by the OCA.
+And this update module is maintain by Unisoft.

 .. image:: https://odoo-community.org/logo.png
    :alt: Odoo Community Association